 Do it yourself

 Many startups now have either automated growth software or an in-house marketing team, which are certainly a worthwhile investment.
-However, marketing work can become complex and require very specific skills, particularly when creative content like logos, branding, and explainer videos are needed.
-Often, the permanent increase in cost associated with hiring a full time designer or animator doesn’t yield a positive ROI, so startups seek an external solution for the problem.
+However, marketing work can become complex and require very specific skills, particularly when creating content like logos, branding, and explainer videos are needed.
+Often, the permanent increase in cost associated with hiring a full-time designer or animator doesn’t yield a positive ROI, so startups seek an external solution for the problem.

 Hiring a digital marketing agency

 A lack of knowledge pushes a large percentage of businesses to choose an agency.
 Nearly 15% of startups go down the agency route.
 However, this choice comes with its own set of problems:

 - Agencies are expensive: Due to the number of staff involved, agencies charge a premium for their services.
 This cost is increased by agency pricing structures – for instance, iteration costs, retainer fees and licensing fees can all push a project over budget and destroy any chance of a positive ROI.

 - Agencies don’t always deliver a high quality result: Expensive upfront costs, and limited creative control on your part can mean the end result simply isn’t worth the money invested for a startup.